 Rotary Club of Lahaina Sunset awards scholarships

-Two students each received $2,500 “Go for the Green” Scholarships.
-These scholarships were presented to students who will be attending an accredited college and pursuing a field of study that will benefit the environment.
+Two students each received the $2,500 “Go for the Green” Scholarships.
+These scholarships were presented to the selected students who will be attending an accredited college and must be pursuing a field of study that will benefit the environment.

-Caele Manley from Molokai High School and Ruby O’Donnell from Lahainaluna High School were the recipients of the “Go for the Green” Scholarships.
+Evelyn Haase from Molokai High School and Kaohulani Palakiko from Lahainaluna High School were the recipients of the “Go for the Green” Scholarships.

 Both recipients have indicated that they wish to return to their island home to pursue their careers after earning their collegiate degrees.

-Macaleigh Hendricks from Kihei Charter High School was the recipient of the club’s Hawaii Rotary Youth Foundation (HRYF) $5,000 scholarship.
+Haase was also awarded the club’s Hawaii Rotary Youth Foundation (HRYF) $5,000 scholarship.

 HRYF is a nonprofit charitable organization whose main objective is to provide scholarships for Hawaii youth to further their education after high school.

-Each of the 51 Rotary Clubs in District 5,000 was able to select a scholarship recipient for this $5,000 award.
+Each of the 52 Rotary Clubs in District 5,000 were able to select a scholarship recipient for this $5,000 award.